Treating Eczema & Dermatitis with Manuka Honey Ointment

 |Other symptoms include overall dryness of the skin, redness and inflammation.
 Constant scratching can also cause the skin to split, leaving it prone to infection.
 Fortunately, many children find the disease clears and disappears with age.|

-Atopic Eczema - though to be a hereditary condition being genetically linked.
+Atopic Eczema - thought to be a hereditary condition being genetically linked.
 Associated atopic conditions include asthma and hayfever.

 Allergic Contact Dermatitis - develops when the body's immune system reacts against a substance in contact with the skin.
 The allergic reaction often develops over a period of time through repeated contact with the substance.

 Infantile Seborrhoeic Eczema - a common condition affecting babies under one year old.
-Also referred to as cradle cap, it usually starts on the scalp or the nappy area and quickly spreads.
+Also referred to as cradle cap, usually starting on the scalp or the nappy area.

 Adult Seborrhoeic Eczema - usually affects adults between the ages of 20-40.
-It is usually seen on the scalp as mild dandruff but can spread to the face, ears and chest.
+First seen on the scalp as mild dandruff but can spread to the face, ears and chest.
 The skin becomes red, inflamed and starts to flake.

-Nummular Eczema (Nummular Dermatitis) - a name given to a stubborn, itchy rash that forms coin-shaped patches on the skin.
-The lesions as they get older may clear in the centre or become scaly and then resemble fungus (ring worm).
+Nummular Eczema (Nummular Dermatitis) - A stubborn, itchy rash that forms coin-shaped patches on the skin.
+The lesions as they get older may clear in the centre or become scaly and then resemble fungus (ringworm).

 Dermatitis Seborreica - the overproduction of skin cells and the skin's oil (sebum).
-It causes red, flaky, slightly itchy skin in areas that have many oil-producing glands such as an adult's scalp, face, chest and back.
+Causing red, flaky, slightly itchy skin in areas that have many oil-producing glands such as the scalp, face, chest and back.
 The area from the side of the nose to the corner of the mouth may be affected as well as the scalp of infants.